3ahmns2021-mtin-3h/coroutines-seliskases/README.md

 # Coroutines

 ### What are coroutines?
-A coroutine is a function that can suspend its execution (yield) until the given YieldInstruction finishes.
+A coroutine is a function that can suspend its execution until the given YieldInstruction has finished.
 Thus, coroutines can execute code over a certain number of frames.
 Coroutines stop after the GameObject from which it has been called is deactivated or destroyed.

 Yield indicates that the method is an iterator and that it’s going to execute over more than one frame, while return, like in a regular function, terminates execution at that point and passes control back to the calling method.